BryantJMoy/BryantJMoy.github.io/index.md

 While my dissertation project examines ideological responsiveness, I have another project dedicated to responsiveness to open records requests.
 I conducted a non-deceptive experiment on city executives to understand how we can foster greater responsiveness to requests for transparency.
 Alongside this project, I am collecting and analyzing mayoral emails in hopes of revealing aspects of the internal decision-making process.  <br />

-My writing and research can be found in the *Oxford Bibliographies in Political Science*, *Political Behavior*, and forthcoming in the *Journal of Experimental Political Science.*  <br />
+My writing and research can be found in the *Oxford Bibliographies in Political Science*, *Political Behavior*, and the *Journal of Experimental Political Science.*  <br />

 <!--- I have experience working with national voter datasets and building large relational databases.
 I mainly use R to clean and analyze data, and SQL to manage large relational databases.-->